 - Clean your child's teeth and tongue.
 Bad breath and a coated tongue are common problems with GS.
 Gently and carefully brush your child's teeth each day.
 Ask your healthcare provider about a rinse to kill germs in your child's mouth.

 - Give your child cool, bland foods and liquids.
 Encourage your child to eat and drink, even though his or her mouth is sore.
 Applesauce, gelatin, or frozen treats are good choices.
 Do not give your child salty or acidic foods and drinks, such as orange juice.
 Do not give your child hard foods, such as popcorn, chips, or pretzels.
 Ask your healthcare provider about nutrition drinks if your child cannot eat.

 - Avoid spreading the virus to others.
 Wash your and your child's hands often.
 Do not share food or drinks.
 Clean all toys and utensils often.
 You may need to keep your child home from school or day care.

 - Have your child rest as much as possible.
-Rest will help him heal.
+Rest will help him or her heal.